zpuskas/abook2procmail/README.md

 INCLUDERC=$HOME/.procmail/abook.rc
 ```

-and enjoy e-mail from the address book landing in the INBOX.
+and enjoy e-mail from senders in the address book landing in the INBOX.

 If there are multiple address books, one can use the `--address-book` option to
 override the source and the `--action` option to override what to do with the
 messages.
 If multiple rc files are generated, multiple includes will have to be
-added.
+added into `~/.procmailrc`.

 To ensure that the filtering rules are up to date one can set up a periodic
 cron job (e.g. once a day) to regenerate the rc file.